 What are millets?

-Millets are coarse grains which have been traditionally grown and eaten in the Indian subcontinent for the last 5000 years.
-They contain high nutritional value and are rich in proteins, vitamins, minerals and fibres.
+Millets are coarse grains that are traditionally grown and consumed in the Indian subcontinent for over 5000 years.
+They have high nutritional value and are rich in proteins, vitamins, minerals, and fibres.
 Unlike other cereals, millets require little water and ground fertility.
-They have long enjoyed the tag of “poor man’s food grain” due to its sheer affordability.
-However, of late, it has come into the notice of fitness-centric youngsters who are learning the wellness potential of this humble food.
+The sheer affordability of millets also tags them as “poor man’s food grain”.
+The world is now noticing millets for their enormous potential.

 1. Naked grains

 Naked grains refer to the millets devoid of the tough, indigestible husk, namely, Ragi, Jowar, and Bajra.
 These millets don’t require processing after their harvest.
 They can be consumed right after cleaning.
 These millets are therefore significantly cultivated today.